Nakusu/PHPV8JS-SSR-AXIOS/README.md

 * MODULE LOADER V8JS : https://github.com/phpv8/v8js/issues/447

 ## A "solution" of this problem ?
-In my case, i doesn't success to switch correctly the axios adapter because http adapter need http/https library of nodejs (https://nodejs.dev/learn/the-nodejs-http-module).
+In my case, I doesn't success to switch correctly the axios adapter because http adapter need http/https library of nodejs (https://nodejs.dev/learn/the-nodejs-http-module).
 In this case (PHP V8JS) and in my opinion/researchs about it, it's not possible to use http nodejs library...
-For make my Apis call in server side, i inject the json results of them in the PHP javascript V8JS initialisation (it is not very clear, I prefere to show code for show you ^^).
+For make my Apis call in server side, I inject the json results of them in the PHP javascript V8JS initialisation (it is not very clear, I prefere to show code for show you ^^).

 ## Example PHP RENDERER
 ```php